 - For coconut free: you may use any plant based milk you like, bearing in mind the results will be slightly less creamy and rich.
 Soy milk and cashew milk work well with similar results.

 - Sweet Potato Mac and Cheese

 If you tried this recipe, please let me know about it in the comments below.
 I always love hearing from you!
 Don’t forget to Subscribe to This Healthy Kitchen to be among the first to get my new recipes!
 You can also FOLLOW ME on Facebook, Instagram, Pinterest and Twitter to see more delicious food and get all the latest updates.

 - 1 tablespoon vegan butter or margarine omit for oil free and sauté in water or broth instead

 - 2 shallots finely chopped

 - 4 cloves garlic minced

-- 32 oz homemade tomato sauce or store bought (4 cups)
+- 32 oz tomato sauce or 4 cups

 - 1 cup white kidney beans cooked or canned